jacks4ever/DegoogledAndroidAuto/README.md

 1. Download the Minimal Google Auto APK from the [Releases](https://github.com/jacks4ever/DegoogledAndroidAuto/releases) page
 2. Enable "Install from Unknown Sources" in your Android settings
 3. Install the APK
-4. Grant the requested permissions when prompted
+4. Grant the requested permissions when prompted (make sure to grant ALL requested permissions)
 5. Connect your phone to your car's USB port or use wireless connection if supported
 6. Enable Privacy Mode in the app settings
 7. Tap "Connect to Car" to connect to your car's head unit display

+**Troubleshooting Connection Issues:**
+- If you see "Required permission not granted" error, go to Settings > Apps > DegoogledAndroidAuto > Permissions and grant all permissions
+- If you see "No installed apps work with this USB accessory" error, disconnect and reconnect your phone to the car's USB port
+- For Nissan Pathfinder owners: Make sure to use the USB port labeled for phone connection, not the media-only port

 ## Usage